 Add two ladles of beef stock and cook, constantly stirring, until the stock is absorbed.
 Bear in mind that the stock must be very hot, otherwise cold stock will prevent the rice from cooking.
 When the beef stock has been absorbed, add another ladle of hot stock and keep cooking until absorbed, and then repeat the process adding more stock.
 About 9 minutes after the first addition of stock, separately melt the powdered saffron in a little stock and add it to the cooking rice.

 Keep cooking, constantly stirring, and add the rest of the stock little by little until the rice is creamy and cooked al dente.
 This will take 18 to 20 minutes from the time the first ladle of stock is added.
 When you are about to remove the pot from the heat, taste the rice and salt if necessary.

-Put the risotto into the serving plates and dust the top of each plate with the rest of the pecorino cheese.
+Put the risotto into the serving plates and dust the top of each plate with the rest of the Parmigiano cheese.